hman1148/high-performanc-group-proj/README.md

 ***Note***: Your first time running the program, you will notice that reading the `data/tracks_features.csv` file takes a few minutes.
 After the program has ran once, it will save the track features as a binary file, and reading will be much faster.

-### Configuring the Problem Size

-TODO: Make it so that after picking an implementation, the user can select what percentage of the track_features they would want to perform algoithm on

 ### Configuring Number of Threads (CPU)

 TODO: Make it so that after picking an cpu implementation, the user is shown how many possible threads they can use and allow them to pick how many they can use